zowe/zowe-pli-language-support/packages/language/test/harness/README.md

 ### Virtual File System

 A single test file can describe multiple PL/I files.
 The test runner will create a virtual file system.
+Files are inserted into the unit compiler in reverse order (i.e., your main file should be last).

 A file is defined by the `// @filename: ...` tag on a file definition, e.g.: